-Condoms
+Condoms and Lubricant

 Recognizing the significant challenges posed by the HIV and STD epidemics, Public Health's Division of HIV and STD Prevention ("DHSP") disseminates prevention and testing supplies during outreach and educational sessions, targeting individuals at elevated risk.
-Supplies include but are not limited to: Internal and External Condoms and educational materials.
-DHSP seeks to expand its current efforts by targeting those who may not participate in active outreach and educational materials in the Kiosks will allow the County to impact and assist those who remain in need of such products and educational materials in accessing them more readily in their communities.
+Supplies include but are not limited to: Internal and External Condoms, Lubricant packets and educational materials.
+DHSP seeks to expand its current efforts by targeting those who may not participate in active outreach and educational sessions.
+The inclusion of HIV and STD harm reduction products and educational materials in the Kiosks will allow the County to impact and assist those who remain in need of such products and educational materials in accessing them more readily in their communities.